ralphiee22/django-rest-framework/README.md

-REST framework is a *collaboratively funded project*.
-If you use REST framework commercially we strongly encourage you to invest in its continued development by [signing up for a paid plan][funding].
+REST framework commercially we strongly encourage you to invest in its continued development by [signing up for a paid plan][funding].